Jakarta

 To put Jakarta's size in perspective, its area of 662 km² is roughly the same size as Seoul.
 Meanwhile, Tokyo at 2,194 km² is about 1.1x smaller than Moscow.

-Japan's capital and the world's most populous metropolitan area.
-Often called "The Big Mikan", Tokyo has an area of 2,194 km² and is home to 14.0 million people.
+Often called "Eastern Capital", Tokyo has an area of 2,194 km² and is home to 14.0 million people.
 It was established in 1457.
-Visitors come for Shibuya Crossing, Tokyo Tower, Tsukiji Market, and much more.
+Visitors come for Shibuya Crossing, Tokyo Tower, Imperial Palace, and much more.
 Getting around is easy with the Tokyo Metro & JR East.

 Looking beyond city limits, the Tokyo metropolitan area covers 13,572 km², which is 2.1x larger than greater Jakarta at 6,392 km².
 The Tokyo metro area is also more populous, with 37.4 million people compared to 34.5 million.